-3 Fig. 1: Components of Corruption Prevention Systems, SAI of Austria
+Fig. 1: Components of Corruption Prevention Systems, SAI of Austria

-2.1 Anti-Corruption Organizational Culture
+2.1 ANTI-CORRUPTION ORGANIZATIONAL CULTURE

-- 6 It should be pointed out that the design and implementation of an effective anti-corruption - 7 prevention system is a challenge for every institution and it requires the active participation and - professional judgment of all public officials so that it constitutes more than an inertial set of steps - 9 destined to comply with specific policies and procedures. - In this context the role model function of the management of all hierarchical levels is essential for - an efficient corruption prevention system.
-Without the "tone from the top" and the full commitment - 12 of the management to a comprehensive approach for the fight against corruption preventive - measures are inefficient. - 14 The governing bodies and senior management use their expertise and professional judgment to - assess the necessary degree of control over integrity.
-Mid-level management and administrative - staff, among other public officials, use their expertise and their professional judgment on a day-to- - day basis to select, develop and implement the anticorruption controls within their responsibility - 18 areas. - 19 Likewise, auditors and other bodies in charge of institutional control apply their professional - 20 judgment to supervise and evaluate the effectiveness and efficiency of the anticorruption system. - 21 Possible indicators for a desirable anti-corruption organizational climate can be:
+It should be pointed out that the design and implementation of an effective anticorruption prevention system is a challenge for every institution and it requires the active participation and professional judgment of all public officials so that it constitutes more than an inertial set of steps destined to comply with specific policies and procedures.

+In this context the role model function of the management of all hierarchical levels is essential for an efficient corruption prevention system.
+Without the "tone from the top" and the full commitment of the management to a comprehensive approach for the fight against corruption preventive measures are inefficient.

+The governing bodies and senior management use their expertise and professional judgment to assess the necessary degree of control over integrity.
+Mid-level management and administrative staff, among other public officials, use their expertise and their professional judgment on a day-to-day basis to select, develop and implement the anticorruption controls within their responsibility areas.

+Likewise, auditors and other bodies in charge of institutional control apply their professional judgment to supervise and evaluate the effectiveness and efficiency of the anticorruption system.
+Possible indicators for a desirable anti-corruption organizational climate can be:

-- 1 1.
-The organization demonstrates a commitment to integrity and ethical values. - 2 2.
-The board of directors demonstrates independence from management and exercises oversight of - 3 the development and performance of internal control. - 4 3.
-Management establishes, with board oversight, structures, reporting lines, and appropriate - 5 authorities and responsibilities in the pursuit of objectives. - 6 4.
-The organization demonstrates a commitment to attract, develop, and retain competent - 7 individuals in alignment with objectives. - 8 5.
-The organization holds individuals accountable for their internal control responsibilities in the - 9 pursuit of objectives.
+- 1) The organization demonstrates a commitment to integrity and ethical values. - 2) The oversight body should oversee the entity's internal control system. - 3) Management establishes, with board oversight, structures, reporting lines and appropriate authorities and responsibilities in the pursuit of objectives. - 4) The organization demonstrates a commitment to attract, develop and retain competent individuals in alignment with objectives. - 5) The organization holds individuals accountable for their internal control responsibilities in the pursuit of objectives.

-2.2 Objectives/Strategy
+2.2 OBJECTIVES / STRATEGY

-- 12 The first key element for a successful fight against corruption is the establishment of related - 13 strategic objectives or priorities.
-To create a corruption free environment within an - organization is a desirable goal but may not always be a realistic objective as in some cases - 15 corruption can only be curbed to an acceptable level but not completely extinguished. - Derived from a mission statement or vision, the management of an organization has to define - 17 long-term organizational objectives or priorities.
-These objectives have to be consistent with - the overall strategy of the organization and must fit the legal and budgetary framework. - 19 Typically, such objectives deal with the enhancement of organizational integrity, the - 20 strengthening of corruption prevention systems or improvement of the effectiveness and - 21 efficiency of such systems.
-Definite and comprehensive anti-corruption objectives underline - 22 the commitment of management in the effort to curb corruption within an organization. - 23 Based on this objective or priorities, operational goals have to be defined that underline which - 24 impact should be achieved by implementing a comprehensive anti-corruption program. - 25 These goals have to be targeted toward the prevention of corruption, realistic, appropriate, - time framed and measurable.
+The first key element for a successful fight against corruption is the establishment of related strategic objectives or priorities.
+To create a corruption free environment within an organization is a desirable goal but may not always be a realistic objective as in some cases corruption can only be curbed to an acceptable level but not completely extinguished.

+Derived from a mission statement or vision, the management of an organization has to define long-term organizational objectives or priorities.
+These objectives have to be consistent with the overall strategy of the organization and must fit the legal and budgetary framework.
+Typically, such objectives deal with the enhancement of organizational integrity, the strengthening of corruption prevention systems or improvement of the effectiveness and efficiency of such systems.
+Definite and comprehensive anti-corruption objectives underline the commitment of management in the effort to curb corruption within an organization.

+Based on this objective or priorities, operational goals have to be defined that underline which impact should be achieved by implementing a comprehensive anticorruption program.

+These goals have to be targeted toward the prevention of corruption, realistic, appropriate, time framed and measurable.